openmm/openmm/docs-source/usersguide/application/05_creating_ffs.rst

 a per-atom parameter with the name “radius”, then every :code:`<Atom>` tag must include an attribute called :code:`radius`\ .

 CustomManyParticleForce also allows you to define tabulated functions.
-See section :ref:`tabulated-functions` for details.
+See Section :numref:`tabulated-functions` for details.

 Writing Custom Expressions
 ==========================